Exile's Gate

 Exile's Gate is a 1988 fantasy novel by American writer C. J. Cherryh.
 It is the fourth of four books comprising The Morgaine Stories, chronicling the deeds of Morgaine, a woman consumed by a mission of the utmost importance, and her chance-met companion, Nhi Vanye i Chya.

 Plot summary

-Morgaine must meet her greatest challenge: Gault, who is both human and alien, and also seeks control of the world and its Gate.
-She will meet the true Gatemaster, a mysterious lord with power as great as, or greater, than her own.
+Morgaine faces her greatest challenge in Gault, a human-alien figure who seeks to control the world and its Gate.
+She also encounters the true Gatemaster, a mysterious lord whose power is equal to, or greater than, her own.